michelin/API-360/README.md

 The API Fresco is a creative workshop concept which aims to build and test the API awareness.
 Targeting technical and non-technical profiles, it can help erasing fake-beliefs around APIs.
 The API Fresco explains some concepts and also show the links between these concepts.

+Common fake-beliefs around APIs:
+- The API Manager hosts APIs,
+- The API Key is here to secure the API.

 This workshop is collaborative, empirical & entertaining.

 **Ideal number of attendees: 4 to 8**